tfr2594/sql-challenge/README.md

 ### Data Modeling

 Inspect the CSVs and sketch out an ERD of the tables.
-Feel free to use a tool like [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).
+Feel free to use a tool like [http://www.quickdatabasediagrams.com].

 ### Data Engineering

 * Use the information you have to create a table schema for each of the six CSV files.
 Remember to specify data types, primary keys, foreign keys, and other constraints.

-  * For the primary keys check to see if the column is unique, otherwise create a [composite key](https://en.wikipedia.org/wiki/Compound_key).
+  * For the primary keys check to see if the column is unique, otherwise create a [composite key].
 Which takes two primary keys in order to uniquely identify a row.
   * Be sure to create tables in the correct order to handle foreign keys.

 * Import each CSV file into the corresponding SQL table. **Note** be sure to import the data in the same order that the tables were created and account for the headers when importing to avoid errors.